Nicholas Todd Sutton: Appeals and execution

 In the decades following his death sentence conviction, Sutton and his lawyers launched repeated appeals to various courts, arguing that his troubled personal life and good behavior after the incident were mitigating factors.
 These claims were backed up by several correctional officials at the Riverbend Maximum Security Institution, who said that Sutton was a Christian convert and model inmate who cared for the sick inmates on death row, and had even saved guards' lives during prison riots.
 Reportedly, five of the jurors who had originally given him the death sentence now supported his bid for commutation, as well as several of his victims' relatives.
 This sentiment was not shared by the sister of John Large, Amy Large Cook, who said that he deserved to die and she would visit the prison on the day of his execution.
-Likewise, his uncle Thomas Davis said in an interview that he had broken all contact with him, and that Sutton was "[...] totally somebody who shouldn’t even be part of society."
+Likewise, his uncle Thomas Davis said in an interview that he had broken all contact with him, and that Sutton was "[...] totally somebody who shouldn't even be part of society."

 In January 2020, Sutton notified prison officials that he chose the electric chair over lethal injection as execution method, a choice allowed by Tennessee law.

-In the end, Sutton's death sentence was cemented, as Governor Bill Lee rejected his clemency application a week before the scheduled execution date.
+In the end, Sutton's death sentence was confirmed, as Governor Bill Lee rejected his clemency application a week before the scheduled execution date.
 This was soon followed by a refusal from the Supreme Court to issue a stay of execution.
 On February 20, 2020, Sutton was executed via electric chair at the Riverbend Maximum Security Institution.
 In his final statement, Sutton spoke at length about his faith, love and gratefulness to his family, friends and Jesus Christ.
 After having his spiritual adviser serve communion, consisting of Welch's grape juice and a wafer, Sutton ate his requested last meal of fried pork chops, mashed potatoes with gravy and peach pie with vanilla ice cream.
-His last words were "I’m just grateful to be a servant of God."
-Sutton is the most recent person to be electrocuted in the United States, as of 2023.
+His last words were "I'm just grateful to be a servant of God."
+Sutton is the most recent person to be executed by electric chair in the United States, as of 2025.